haliyan/fars.functions/README.md

 The `fars_read_years` takes a list or vector of years and produces a list of tibbles.
 Each tibble contains the months in one of the years in the supplied vector of years.
+The number of rows for each month represents the number of accidents that occurred in that month.

 ``` r
 fars_read_years(c("2013","2014"))